syncfusion-content/asp.netmvc-docs/aspnetmvc/Splitter/Appearance-and-Styling.md

 ### Resizable

 Defines whether the pane in the Splitter is resizable or not.
-Setting the resizable property as “False” disables the resize option to the pane.
+Setting the resizable property as “false” disables the resize option to the pane.
 The default value of Resizable property is true in Splitter.

 The following steps explain the implementation of Splitter properties.